Blog Post

 River Kennet returning to its prehistoric width – Avebury Post-Glacial Flooding (copyright Lambourne Photography)

 In the realm of historical discovery, it is often the audacious thinkers, the mavericks who dare to question established narratives, who propel our understanding forward.
 Robert John Langdon is undeniably one of these thinkers.
-With a deep passion for history and an unyielding commitment to his research, he has unearthed a hidden chapter in the story of Avebury—one that transcends the boundaries of time and offers fresh insights into our shared human history.
+With a deep passion for history and an unyielding commitment to his research, he has unearthed a hidden chapter in the story of Avebury—one that transcends time and offers fresh insights into our shared human history.

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)